ltskinner/machine-learning/books/representation_learning_NLP/README.md

   - can we use some GLINER framing to augment selection of sememe senses?
   - the inverse dictionary stuff is pretty neat. may be worthwhile to implement as practice
   - sememes appear to be the future
+  - honestly, JHUs nlp group with relation to biomedical may be very strong